Henry Poydar's avatar

 Henry Poydar

-👋!
-I've been making software products and leading teams for decades now.
-I love building things that solve problems.
-Engineering.
+Henry here.
+I've been making software products and leading teams for decades, and I'm proud to call myself an Engineer with a capital E. I love building things that solve real problems, and working and learning alongside smart people.

-I've worked at every size of company you can imagine: bootstrapped startups where I was the entire engineering team, mid-stage companies figuring out how to scale without losing their minds, and global public companies where a single decision winds through seventeen meetings before anyone writes a line of code.
-Each one taught me something the others couldn't.
+I've worked at every size of company you can imagine.
+Bootstrapped startups where I was the entire engineering team.
+Mid-stage companies figuring out how to scale.
+Global public companies where a single decision threads through a labyrinth of meetings before anyone writes a line of code.

-Here's the thing I keep coming back to (that you already know): the hard part of building software is never the software.
-It's the space between people.
+The thing I keep coming back to: the hard part of building software is never the software.
+It's the space between teammates.
 The misread priority.
 The update that never made it to the person who needed it most.
-The meeting that could have been a sentence.
-(Or the sentence that should have been extended into a deep meeting.)
-I spent years watching talented teams slow themselves down with their own coordination overhead, and I started to think there had to be a better way to run the work.
+The clichéd "meeting that could have been an email."
+I spent years watching talented teams slow themselves down with their own coordination overhead, and I started to think there had to be a better way.

-So I built one.
-I founded Steady with people I trust: remote-work veterans from Sapient, Basecamp, and GitLab who'd seen the same problems from different angles.
-Steady is an AI-powered teamwork OS.
-It keeps plans connected to progress and teammates connected to each other, without the usual tangle of meetings, dashboards, and chat threads (and now AI slop).
-That's the pitch.
-But really it's the product of two decades of watching what actually works and what just looks like work.
+That's why I founded Steady with people I trust: remote-work veterans from Sapient, Basecamp, and GitLab who've seen the same problems from different angles.
+Steady keeps plans connected to progress and teammates – humans and agents – connected to each other through shared, real-time context.
+No meetings, no dashboards, no chat thread archaeology.